 • Tweet – A post made on Twitter by a user.
-140 characters in length (however analytics reveal the sweet spot is between 71-100 characters)
+140 characters in length (however analytics reveals the sweet spot is between 71-100 characters)

 • Follower – Someone who is reading your tweets

-• # (Hashtag) – A hash symbol is used to comment about a specific topic in a tweet, so users searching twitter can easily find what they are looking for.
+• # (Hashtag) – A hash symbol is used to comment on a particular topic in a tweet, so users searching Twitter can find what they are looking for.
 Searching for #edtech will give you the top tweets using this hashtag.
-As an alternative you can search all tweets, or use a hashtag tracking service.
+As an alternative, you can search all tweets, or use a hashtag tracking service.
 I currently use Twubs:

 @twubs because it allows me to scroll through a hashtag stream, pause it, resume and even subscribe to my favorite hashtags for free.